Ensure Word Work is Engaging & Meaningful

 This is the time of year that early writers truly begin to show development and a firmer grasp of writing concepts we’ve been working on all year.

 My “big” writing lessons usually cover the week.
 We begin with some concept ideas, read – alouds, lists and graphic organizers that outline topic details.

 We move on to a writing plan, where students organize their thoughts and structure.

 It all culminates with an adorable craft.
 That’s the reward.
 The carrot at the end of the “finish your writing” stick.

-We address all genres during our writing and do many lessons about writing with the very thorough and easy to implement Ready for Writing lessons.
+We address all genres during our writing and do many lessons about writing with the very thorough and easy to implement Engaging Writing lessons.
 We utilize the same techniques with these theme centered writing activities are a fabulous way to incorporate our theme and social studies and science standards.
 It absolutely doesn’t hurt that they are cute and make fabulous bulletin board pieces, too!